 - Start the app and choose the desired server location.

 iPhone users are just as likely to face issues regarding sluggish speed and connection drops due to ISP throttling.
-To get rid of these problems affecting your speed, an iPhone VPN can be immensely helpful as in the case of Android.
+An iPhone VPN can be beneficial to get rid of these problems affecting your speed, as in Android.

 Here’s how to successfully bypass throttling by ISP on iPhone in simple steps:

-- After connecting to VPN, perform Speedtest to check improvement in connection speed
+- After connecting to the VPN, perform Speedtest to confirm zero throttling.

 - Navigate to Settings > Wireless & Network in your Android phone.

 - Tap on Mobile Networks.

 - Tap on Access Point Names > T-Mobile APN.